FlorianV012/react-pomodoro/README.md

 # Pomodoro

 This application was made with React + TypeScript + Vite.
+It's a refactoring of an app created during the Matrice bootcamp, I added TS and removed bootstrap.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.